wp-plugins/boxers-and-swipers/readme.txt

 == Changelog ==

+= 1.26 =
+Fixed problem of when the gallery and links to media files usually are mixed within a page.

 = 1.25 =
 Fixed problem of when the gallery and links to media files usually are mixed within a page.